-It’s hard out here for Lady Edith Crawley.
-Over the past six seasons of Downton Abbey, she’s faced an unusually high number of heartbreaks and obstacles for a woman of aristocratic means, despite her genuinely good heart and amiable personality.
-It’s become a well-worn pattern by now: Just as she’s about to achieve some level of happiness — as evidenced this season by her new beau, Bertie Pelham — “Poor Edith” is knocked back down and forced to start from square one.
-Ahead of Downton’s series finale, here's every awful thing that’s happened to our favorite overlooked middle child.
+It’s hard out there for Lady Edith Crawley.
+Over six seasons of Downton Abbey, she has faced an unusually high number of heartbreaks and obstacles for a woman of aristocratic means, despite her genuinely good heart and amiable personality.
+A well-worn pattern drove the series: Just as she seemed to be approaching some level of happiness — see her relationship with boo Bertie Pelham — “Poor Edith” would be knocked back down and forced to start from square one.

 Edith loves Patrick Crawley, the heir presumptive of the estate, but he gets engaged to Mary.